-The programme combines a historical and object-oriented perspective that gears students toward cutting-edge insights and a research-driven approach, and is taught by leading experts from the University of Amsterdam, the Rijksmuseum and other participating museums and institutions.
-Arts of the Netherlands is committed to the integrated study of various media and forms of artistic expression, such as painting, prints, drawings, sculpture and architecture, and will facilitate the opportunity to engage in more specialised fields of study in the applied and decorative arts.
+The program combines a historical and object-oriented perspective that gears students toward cutting-edge insights and a research-driven approach and is taught by leading experts from the University of Amsterdam, the Rijksmuseum and other participating museums and institutions.
+Arts of the Netherlands is committed to the integrated study of various media and forms of artistic expressions, such as painting, prints, drawings, sculpture and architecture, and will facilitate the opportunity to engage in more specialized fields of study in the applied and decorative arts.

-Arts of the Netherlands is targeted toward students of the history of art and architecture who are aspiring to a museum or academic career – as curator, researcher or professor – or to a comparable position in a cultural or heritage institution, and provides a solid foundation for advanced graduate research in a PhD programme.
+Arts of the Netherlands is targeted toward students of the history of art and architecture who are aspiring to a museum or academic career – as curator, researcher or professor – or to a comparable position in a cultural or heritage institution, and provides a solid foundation for advanced graduate research in a Ph.D. program.

 University and museum